Hellowww-02/CraftLife/README.md

 npx supabase db lint --linked --level warning
 ```

 Always use a staging project first.
-Do not push directly to production before Alice/Bob/Carol authorization tests pass.
+Do not push directly to production before the Alice/Bob/Carol authorization matrix passes.

-## 7. Deploy attachment cleanup Edge Function
+## 7. Deploy the attachment cleanup Edge Function

-Generate a secret locally without pasting it into chat/source:
+Generate a secret locally without exposing it in chat or source code:

 ```powershell
 $secret = -join (